-It's said "clothes maketh the man" and there's few things more important for your working wardrobe than an investment in the perfect suit.
-Fit, form and finesse make up the golden ratio of suiting and nothing demands attention to these details more than the purchase of an off-the-peg suit.
-And, as opposed to their made-to-order superiors, the second-skin fit of a ready-to-wear suit can be somewhat more of an elusive pursuit, but with our expert advice to guide you, buying a suit online will be a cinch.
+There are few things more important for your working wardrobe than investing in the perfect suit.
+Fit, form and finesse make up the golden ratio of suiting, and nothing demands attention to these details more than the purchase of an off-the-peg suit.
+With our expert advice, buying a suit online will be a cinch...

 First up, take your measurements.
-It may sound obvious but it's always worth taking the time to be precise - especially when making an online purchase, as even if you're confident in your suit size, many brands will differ in their styles and cuts.
-Our handy Harrods menswear size guide should help also with the sizing conversions.
+It may sound obvious but it's always worth taking the time to be precise - especially when making an online purchase.
+Even if you're confident in your suit size, many brands will differ in their styles and cuts.
+Our handy Harrods menswear size guide should help with the sizing conversions.

 Gieves & Hawkes recommend: "Short chaps should go for something with a stronger shoulder.
 Taller guys can get away with the current cropped jacket trend and a softer shoulder on the coat."

-A single-breasted, two button suit is the style most popular as it suits most body shapes - get it right and it'll be like your second skin.
-For a more formal take, opt for a single button, while double-breasted jackets should always be cut short and trim for a more relevant, contemporary look.
+A single-breasted, two-button suit is the style most popular as it suits most body shapes - get it right and it'll be your sartorial second skin.
+For a more formal take, opt for a single button.
+Double-breasted jackets need careful consideration to avoid looking awkward or even a little old fashioned.
+They should always be cut short and trim for a more relevant, contemporary look.

 How Should It Fit?